agufaui/agufaui/packages/guide/config.md

 <a-button
 	text="Hello"
 	tclass="animate-pulse"
-	aclass="animate-spin text-white bg-blue-600 hover:(animate-fade-in bg-blue-700) focus:(animate-fade-out ring-blue-500)"
+	aclass="animate-spin text-white bg-blue-6 hover:(animate-fade-in bg-blue-7) focus:(animate-fade-out ring-blue-5)"
 	icon="i-ph-anchor"
 	iclass="animate-spin text-green-3"
 />
 ```

 <br />
-<a-button text="Hello" tclass="animate-pulse" aclass="animate-spin text-white bg-blue-600 hover:(animate-fade-in bg-blue-700) focus:(animate-fade-out ring-blue-500)" icon="i-ph-anchor" iclass="animate-spin text-green-3" /><br /><br /><br />
+<a-button text="Hello" tclass="animate-pulse" aclass="animate-spin text-white bg-blue-6 hover:(animate-fade-in bg-blue-7) focus:(animate-fade-out ring-blue-5)" icon="i-ph-anchor" iclass="animate-spin text-green-3" /><br /><br /><br />

 - `aclass` is applied last in order, so it will override any overlapping classes for that component.
-It's useful in rare cases if you want to override AgufaUI default positional CSS.
+It's useful in rare cases if you want to override AgufaUI default positional and browser reset CSS.
 However, whether it works depends on your CSS framework's order of rules.
 For example:

-  1. Suppose AgufaUI positional CSS has `cursor-wait` rule, if you import `agufaui.css`, it will be in its own css layer.
+  1. Suppose agufaui.css has `cursor-wait` rule, if you import `agufaui.css`, it will be in its own css layer.
   2. You used `cursor-wait` somewhere in your own code.
   3. Then you want to override `cursor-wait` with `cursor-pointer`, resulting class is `class="cursor-wait cursor-pointer"`
   4. If your CSS framework order of rules is Alphabetic, your own code css layer will be